by Andrián Pertout (2009)

 Score SampleView a sample of the score of this work

-Version: This product features the Duos: 2 Percussion version of this work
+This sample is from the Quartets: 4 Percussion version of this work

 Melancholia was especially composed for Australian percussion ensemble Speak Percussion.